gaberoun/pet-adoption/README.md

 - Routes for applying for adoption
 - Routes for saving/ liking interesting pets
 - Route to see all adopted pets
+- Pages for donation, adoption stories, and services
+- Filter available pets for adoption